dacharyc/prfocus-website/content/en/docs/repositories/manage-repository.md

 When you press the **Save Repo Settings** button, PR Focus saves all of the values in the "Customize Repository Settings" section of the view as custom repository settings.
 These settings apply only to this repository, and override the global default settings for this repo.

 If you would instead like to customize the global default settings, refer to [Settings]({{< ref "docs/settings/_index.md" >}})

+### GitHub Fetch Frequency

+The GitHub API rate-limits API access tokens to 5,000 calls per hour.

+PR Focus makes a call to fetch the list of open PRs in a repository, and then makes indvidiual calls to get the details of each pull request it needs to update.

+If you are watching many repositories, or if the repositories you watch have many open PRs, the fetch job can be quite lengthy and can consume hundreds of API calls per run.
+For this reason, we recommend not fetching PR updates too often.
+The default fetch interval is hourly.
+The most frequent fetch interval that PR Focus provides for its automated jobs is "several times per hour."
+You can manually fetch updates at any time by pressing the **Fetch PRs** button, but if the rate limit has been exceeded, you won't see any updates to your pull requests in PR Focus.

+*Note: Currently, PR Focus has minimal handling for exceeding the rate limit.
+If you don't see updates to PRs you expect, check the PR Focus Logs to see if there are any error messages related to exceeding the rate limit.
+You may want to stagger the fetch interval across repositories if you encounter issues with the GitHub rate limit.*